Shelley Berkley: 2012 U.S. Senate campaign

+By July 2012, Berkley had raised $4 million in contributions for her campaign to unseat the Heller, while Heller had raised $4.4 million.

+Touro University System roles (2014–2023)

+In 2014, Berkley was hired as CEO and senior provost for both the Nevada campus and the California campus of the Touro University System.
+She was later promoted to senior vice president of these two campuses.
+She retired from her positions in 2023 after launching her candidacy in the 2024 Las Vegas mayoral election.

+Mayor of Las Vegas (2024–present)

+Berkley ran for mayor of Las Vegas in 2024.
+She announced her plans to run for the office in January 2023.
+Berkley placed first in the initial round of the nonpartsian election (held in June 2024), receiving 35.7% of the vote.
+City Councilmember Victoria Seaman received 28.9% City councilmember Cedric Crear received 18.9%, with the remaining 6.45% of the vote being split between eleven other candidates.
+Since no candidate received a majority, a runoff was held in which Berkley faced Seaman (a Republican who was an incumbent member of the Las Vegas City Council and a former one-term Nevada Assembly member).
+Berkley won the November runoff, receiving 53.2% of the vote.
+She was sworn-in as mayor on December 4.

 Personal life

-In March 1999, Berkley married Dr. Lawrence Lehrner, a practicing nephrologist in Las Vegas.
+In March 1999, Berkley married Lawrence Lehrner, a practicing nephrologist in Las Vegas.
 Both Berkley and Lehrner have two children from prior marriages.

-Lehrner seldom campaigns with his wife.
-Berkley says about her husband, "He works about 12 hours a day, seven days a week.
+Lehrner seldom campaigns with Berkley.
+Berkley has said says about her husband, "He works about 12 hours a day, seven days a week.
 I call him a doctor's doctor."
 Lehrner's medical practice has received attention during the campaign due to the House Ethics Committee's investigation into Berkley's efforts to save a kidney transplant center in which her husband has a financial interest.
 Laura Meyers of the Las Vegas Review-Journal wrote, "Having Lehrner on the campaign trail with Berkley could remind voters of the ethics investigation—expose him to uncomfortable questions."

-Former U.S. Rep. Shelley Berkley has been hired as CEO and senior provost of the Touro College and University System in Nevada and California.
-Her responsibilities for this position started in January 2014.